 Exchange Privilege.
 JHF II permits exchanges of shares of any class of the Fund for shares of the same class in any other fund within the John Hancock Fund Complex offering that same class at the time of the exchange.
+Class R6 shareholders also may exchange their shares for Class A shares of the Money Market Fund.
+If a shareholder exchanges into Class A shares of the Money Market Fund, any future exchanges out of Money Market Fund Class A shares must be to the same share class from which they were originally exchanged.
 The registration for both accounts involved must be identical.
 Identical registration is determined by having the same beneficial owner on both accounts involved in the exchange.

 Exchanges between the Fund and other funds are based on their respective NAVs.
 No sales charge is imposed, except on exchanges of Class A shares from the Money Market Fund to another John Hancock fund, if a sales charge has not previously been paid on those shares.
 Shares acquired in an exchange will be subject to the CDSC rate and holding schedule of the fund in which such shares were originally purchased if and when such shares are redeemed.
+For Class C, this will have no impact on shareholders because the CDSC rates and holding schedules are the same for all Class C shares across the John Hancock Fund Complex.
+For Class A shares, certain funds within the John Hancock fund complex have different CDSC rates and holding schedules and shareholders should review the Prospectuses for funds with Class A shares before considering an exchange.
+For purposes of determining the holding period for calculating the CDSC, shares will continue to age from their original purchase date.